50-26-Great Vocals

 Writer/Composer: George Boulanger / Jimmy Kennedy (1956)

-The Platters, perhaps the most popular singing group of the 1950s and early 60s, chose brilliant material to record.
-With 4 males and a female, they set the standard for R&B, Soul, Pop and early Rock.
-Tony Williams, arguably one of the most gifted vocalists of the 20th century, sends this amazing vocal performance into the heavens with his soaring vocals.
-With power and passion, or with silky smooth delivery, he was a marvel.
-From the opening words, “When the twilight is gone, and no songbirds are singing,” he has us hooked…Spectacular!
+The Platters, perhaps the most popular singing group of the 1950s and early 60s, were an American 4-man, 1-woman singing group who chose brilliant material to record.
+They set the standard for R&B, Soul, Pop and early Rock.
+Tony Williams, arguably one of the most gifted vocalists of the 20th century, sends this amazing vocal performance far into the heavens with his soaring vocals.
+With power and passion, or with silky smooth delivery, he was a true marvel.
+From the opening words, “When the twilight is gone, and no songbirds are singing,” he has us hooked—it’s as if he draws from inspiration to fuel his larger-than-life voice, adding texture and meaning far more than the Pop singers of the day.
+Modern-day first-time reaction stops listeners in their tracks.
+Spectacular and Astounding!

 44. ALBATROSS (1967)